Dorothy Sue Baker signed Ban Military-Style Assault Weapons 2018-02-16 07:34:11 -0500Sue and Ron Baker

 Dorothy Sue Baker donated 2015-12-21 10:13:42 -0500

-NCGV works daily to prevent death and injury due to needless violence and preventable accidents.
-Our work includes direct work with at-risk youth, parent education, and statewide work to build safer communities.
-We are the only state organization dedicated to passing sensible gun safety measures and fighting back against those who attempt to strip our state of safe and sensible gun legislation.
+The North Caorlinians Against Gun Violence Education Fund works daily to prevent death and injury due to needless gun violence and preventable accidents.
+We are the only state based organization dedicated to passing sensible gun violence prevention measures and fighting back against those who attempt to strip our state of safe and sensible gun legislation.
 Our work makes a difference because of passionate people like you.
 NCGV is a supporter run organization.
 Your support ensures that NCGV continues to work for the safety of North Carolina citizens.

 We share our prayers and thoughts with Newtown, Connecticut following the tragic events that unfolded at Sandy Hook Elementary School on December 14, 2012.
 The unbelievable massacre which claimed the lives of 20 young students and six adults.

 We must offer more than prayers and sorrow.
 Have we reached a point where our children cannot attend school without fear of being gunned down by a homicidal maniac who has obtained easy access to firearms?
 As mothers and fathers this simply cannot be acceptable; cannot be our way of life.

 Today, American families must demand immediate action by our elected leaders to reform our gun laws.
 If elected officials cannot find their voices now and call for change—if NRA campaign contributions and threats continue to dictate their decision-making, taking priority over the preservation of life, liberty and the pursuit of happiness—what will it say about them?